Law enforcement in Japan: Comparison table

-Service weapons
+Equipment

-In the pre-war period, Japanese law enforcement officials were armed with batons, katanas and sabres of different origins.
-Later on, detectives, bodyguards, or SWAT units (such as the Special Security Unit of the TMPD) were issued pistols.
+Police in Japan are routinely armed.
+In the pre-war period, Japanese law enforcement officials were armed with batons, katanas and sabres of different origins; later on, detectives, bodyguards, or SWAT units (such as the Special Security Unit of the TMPD) were issued pistols.

-During the Occupation, Japanese police started to receive service pistols leased from the Allies under the recommendation from the Supreme Commander for the Allied Powers from 1949.
-By 1951, all Japanese law enforcement officers were issued pistols.
+During the Occupation, Japanese police started to receive service pistols leased from the Allies under the recommendation from the Supreme Commander for the Allied Powers from 1949, and by 1951, all Japanese law enforcement officers were issued pistols.

 Bodyguards and counter-terrorism units such as the Special Assault Team and the Special Investigation Team are equipped with 9×19mm Parabellum calibre semi-automatic pistols.

 For Japanese police, sidearms are generally left at work when they are not on duty.